Scope of application

 ● d. the closure of the Mediation procedure for any reason.

-6. The Secretariat, upon indication of the Head of the Organization, may provide for the Mediators identified, the performance of the assisted internship alongside the designated Mediator, after communicating the names to the Parties who may refuse the presence of the intern, or in any case request his/her removal at any time.
-The intern may not interfere in any way in the Conciliation procedure and is bound by the same obligations of confidentiality, independence and impartiality, to which all Mediators are bound.
+6. The Secretariat, upon recommendation of the Head of the Organization, may arrange for the selected Mediators to complete the supervised internship alongside the designated Mediator, subject to prior communication of their names to the Parties, who may refuse the intern's presence or request their removal at any time.
+The intern may not interfere in any way in the Conciliation procedure and is bound by the same obligations of confidentiality, independence, and impartiality as all Mediators.

 7. Responsibilities of the Parties.

-It is the exclusive competence of all the Parties and therefore they are personally responsible for:
+It is the exclusive responsibility of all Parties and therefore they are personally responsible for:

-● a) the subject matter of the dispute to be subject to the Consumer Mediation procedure.
-The Conciliation Body Concordia et Ius srl is not responsible for any exclusions, preclusions, prescriptions and forfeitures not reported promptly and clearly at the time the application is sent;
+● a) the subject matter of the dispute being subject to the Consumer Mediation procedure.
+The Conciliation Body Concordia et Ius srl is not responsible for any exclusions, preclusions, statutes of limitations, and forfeitures not promptly and clearly reported when submitting the application;

-● b) the information regarding the object and reasons for the request and the objections to it, respectively indicated in the request/application and in the adhesion to the Mediation;
+● b) the information relating to the object and reasons for the request and the objections to it, respectively indicated in the request/application and in the adhesion to the Mediation;

 ● c) the identification data of the Parties involved and the correct contact details to which communications should be sent;